the-collab-lab/career-lab-Q1-2022/session-docs/mock-interview-job-fit.md

   [Engineer Job Description](../resources/mock-job-description.md)

 - Review the [Job fit interview questions](../resources/job-fit-interview-questions.md)
 - Collabies should prepare some questions to ask the interviewer about the job and company.
+[TODO: add link to Andrew's YouTube video]

 ## Interview agenda

 - General job-fit interview questions from the [Job fit interview questions](../resources/job-fit-interview-questions.md) **[30 minutes]**
+- Interviewee questions about job abd company **[10 minutes]**
 - Debrief and provide feedback **[20 minutes]**

 ---